AshridgeTechnologies/elemento/design/Programming error handling.md

 - !!!
 React elements must be given the actual prop values, not just a big lump
 - Some warnings will pass through the unusual value
 - Errors may want to substitute a harmless value and report error
+- Can't pass functions into React components or state objects as they would not compare equal so would continuously re-render

 Possibilities
 -------------